 - The ability to critically appraise, synthesise and evaluate research relating to psychiatric illness.

-The MSc in Psychiatry - eLearning is a distance course.
-The course material is specially prepared and supported by dedicated academic and technical staff.
-Teaching includes over 370 online presentations and additional resources including simulated patient interviews, expert academic interviews, live tutorials, novel eLearning presentations, quizzes, coursework, discussion groups, short projects and access to eBooks.
+- The course material is specially prepared and supported by dedicated academic and technical staff.
+Teaching includes over 380 online presentations and additional resources including simulated patient interviews, expert academic interviews, live tutorials, novel eLearning presentations, quizzes, coursework, discussion groups, short projects and access to eBooks

-There are a number of online presentations in addition to the MSc course which go into more detail than is required for the MSc and are suitable for students studying for the Royal College exams.
-In addition we have a number of short mock MRCPsych type exams.
-The mock exams and full explanations of the answers are available online.
-The course includes over 70 example CASC style interviews
+- There are a number of online presentations in addition to the MSc course which go into more detail than is required for the MSc and are suitable for students studying for the Royal College exams

 Rhagor o wybodaeth am ofynion Iaith Saesneg.